MaxKessler5/ActivityWatchDockerBuild/README.md

+# Disclaimer: This doesn't work yet
+As of 1/31/25 I can only build the first stage so far, not actually sure if this is possible or not

 # ActivityWatch Docker Setup

 This repository contains the Docker setup for building and running ActivityWatch.
 The Dockerfile is divided into multiple stages to handle dependencies, building, and running the application.